Today we’ll examine how to test and assess your website performance from the front end.

 User friendliness and a navigable structure are essential.
 If you site is difficult to use, visitors will quickly click away in search of friendlier pastures.
 Make sure it’s easy for users to get around the site with a clearly labeled navigation menu.
 Also, ensure that the site displays properly and that everything works as it should — for example, make sure that all videos play and contact forms work and issue confirmations — again, test these from various platforms and browsers.

 It’s tempting to use clever language on a website, but this can confuse visitors.
 Nothing scares off a potential customer faster than cryptic sales messages they can’t decipher or vague offerings they don’t understand.
 Be especially conscious of using internal or industry-specific jargon.
-If you’re a web designer, you probably want to talk freely about FTP, HTML, stylesheets, and flash animation, but if your visitors already know all that stuff, do you really think they need your services?
+If you’re a web designer, you probably want to talk freely about FTP, HTML, and CSS stylesheets, but if your visitors already know all that stuff, do you really think they need your services?

 Your site’s content should be easy to access and relevant to the site’s overall purpose.
 Every word, image, video, and link should be working toward a common goal.
 That goal might be to get more subscribers to your blog or newsletter.
 Perhaps you’re trying to draw customers to your brick-and-mortar location.
 Maybe you want visitors to pick up the phone and give you a call.
 Whatever your goals are, the content should be directly related to achieving them.